-From Myspace to TikTok, social media has exploded over the last 15 years.
+From Myspace to the TikTok app (opens in new tab), social media has exploded over the last 15 years.
 A digital space with almost no rules, or a true definition of what it is and where it’s going.
 It was the unknown, and still is.

-Fast-forward to 2019, and social media is mammoth, with huge personalities presenting to an even bigger audience, insane data and gurus.
+Fast-forward to 2021, and social media is mammoth, with huge personalities presenting to an even bigger audience, insane data and gurus.
+New platforms seems to spring out of nowhere (see our guide what is Clubhouse? to learn about the latest).
 With all this change, structure, and specialised careers coming out of the past 15 years, there is one thing you should know – social media will always change, and you’ve got to move with it.

 Where is social media right now?